 Sessions

-Every Claude Code conversation has a unique session ID that persists across restarts.
+Every agent conversation has a unique session ID that persists across restarts.
 Claude Yard uses these IDs to track what each session is doing, show your full history, and let you resume any conversation with a click.
+Both Claude Code and Codex sessions are supported.

 Session status